judoscale/judoscale-python/README.md

 }
 ```

-> **NOTE:** Django-RQ enables configuring RQ such that different queues and workers use _different_ Redis instances.
+> :warning: **NOTE:** Django-RQ enables configuring RQ such that different queues and workers use _different_ Redis instances.
 Judoscale currently only supports connecting to and monitoring queue latency on a single Redis instance.

 ## Development